kevikoech/blender_addon_tutorial/readme.rst

 * Know how to run a script in blenders text editor (as documented in the quick-start)

-* Have an understanding of python primitive types (int, boolean, string, list, tuple, dictionary, and set).
+* Have an understanding of Python primitive types (int, boolean, string, list, tuple, dictionary, and set).

-* Be familiar with the concept of python modules.
+* Be familiar with the concept of Python modules.

-* Basic understanding of classes (object orientation) in python.
+* Basic understanding of classes (object orientation) in Python.

 Suggested reading before starting this tutorial.

 * `Dive Into Python <http://getpython3.com/diveintopython3/index.html>`_ sections (1, 2, 3, 4, and 7).
 * `Blender API Quickstart <http://www.blender.org/documentation/blender_python_api_2_64_release/info_quickstart.html>`_
-  to help become familiar with blender/python basics.
+  to help become familiar with Blender/Python basics.

-To best troubleshoot any error message python prints while writing scripts you run blender with from a terminal,
+To best troubleshoot any error message Python prints while writing scripts you run blender with from a terminal,
 see: `Use The Terminal <http://www.blender.org/documentation/blender_python_api_2_64_release/info_tips_and_tricks.html#use-the-terminal>`_

 Documentation Links